 During the early morning of June 24, all the members of the gathering leave the heat of the bonfire.
 They do so be in contact with the cold water of the closest rivers.
 Before the new sun coinciding with the new year comes out, they purify their body and spirit in the river streams.

 As part of the ceremony, they pray with music and songs of traditional instruments.
-Some communities include popular games, execute baptism and rituals to assert their beliefs and strenghten bonds.
+Some communities include popular games, execute baptism and rituals to assert their beliefs and strengthen bonds.

 If you liked this article and are eager to know more about the Chilean culture, check our travel experiences!

-We’ll explain to you in details all of our travel experiences that will make you fully discover the traditions of this amazing country!
+We’ll explain to you in details all of our programs that will make you fully discover the traditions of this amazing country!

 Below you will find the 5 main reasons why Chile should be in your travel plans for this year 2019!